Lyn-L/hliu/index.md

 ## News
 - [Call for Papers] Submission Deadline: Oct.
 15, 2022.
 [Electronics Special Issue on Multimedia Content Analysis, Management and Retrieval: Trends and Challenges.](https://www.mdpi.com/journal/electronics/special_issues/multimedia_AMR)
-- One paper accepted by MIR.
+- One paper is accepted to the MIR.

 ## Publications